QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 Whenever the Julia compiler or REPL starts, it will look for a file called ``startup.jl`` (see `Julia Manual <https://docs.julialang.org/en/v1/manual/getting-started/#man-getting-started-1>`_)

-The one we give here does two things
+We provide a file here which does two things

-* makes the REPL shell mode "sticky," so you don't need to keep running ``;`` for new commands
+* Makes the REPL shell mode "sticky," so you don't need to keep running ``;`` for new commands

 * Loads the ``Revise.jl`` package on startup, which lets you see changes you make to a package in real-time (i.e., no need to quit the REPL, open again, and load again)